-Wir sind ein kleiner Verein, bestehend aus vier Freunden, der sich dem Betrieb der Cessna C170A HB-CKA verschrieben hat.
+Wir sind ein kleiner Verein, bestehend aus vier Freunden, die sich dem Betrieb der Cessna C170A HB-CKA verschrieben haben.

 Wir fliegen die wunderschöne Cessna 170A, Jahrgang 1949, Seriennummer 19135.
 Stationiert ist sie auf dem Flugplatz Speck-Fehraltorf, LSZK.

 The aircraft Cessna 170A was imported to Belgium on 9 March 1965, with a total of 712 hours.
 In Belgium the Cessna was flown under registration OO-GAY until 12 June 1986.
 During this period, the C170A reached a total of 1440 hours - flying time only.
 On 12 June 1986, Heiner Bernhard and I bought the Cessna in Belgium.
 Reiner flew the aircraft to Switzerland, where we first had to meet the noise-measurement, a part of the approval for Swiss Registration.
 (Since the regulation about the noise was changed in late 1986, it is now impossible to registrate a C170A or B in Switzerland!
 Can you believe that?!?!)
 Afterward that, we installed a new Nav and radio equipment and painted the necessary marks for Switzerland.
 The planes registration is HB-CKA and was certified airworthy on 7 November 1986.
 We flew the aircraft for a short time, then decided to restore HB-CKA to original condition.